kermitt2/grobid-example/Readme.md

 You need to install first and build Grobid, see:
 ## [Build the project](https://github.com/kermitt2/grobid/wiki/Build-the-project)

 via maven, this will deploy the Grobid artifact in your local maven repository.
-This will also create two jar files under: grobid/grobid-core/target/grobid-core-`<current version>`.one-jar.jar and grobid/grobid-core/target/grobid-core-`<current version>`.jar
+This will also create a jar file under: grobid/grobid-core/target/grobid-core-`<current version>`.jar

-Copy the Grobid jar library under grobid-test/lib
+Copy the Grobid jar library under grobid-test/lib :

 > copy target/grobid-core-`<current version>`.jar `path_to_grobid_test`/grobid-test/lib

-The paths to __grobid-home__ and to the property __grobid.properties__ file must be changed in the file grobid-test/src/main/java/org/grobidTest/MyGrobid.java according to your installation, for instance:
+The paths to __grobid-home__ and to the property __grobid.properties__ file must be changed in the project property file:  grobid-example/grobid-example.properties according to your installation, for instance:

-		String pGrobidHome = "/Users/lopez/grobid/grobid-home";
+		grobid_example.pGrobidHome=/Users/lopez/grobid/grobid-home
-		String pGrobidProperties = "/Users/lopez/grobid/grobid-home/config/grobid.properties";
+		grobid_example.pGrobidProperties=/Users/lopez/grobid/grobid-home/config/grobid.properties

 You can then test the example project: